Great Employment Opportunities

 • Takes attendance in accordance with school procedures.

-• Indicates to students at beginning of class the basic expectations for behavior in the class in accordance with school and Buncombe County Schools policies.
+• Indicates to students at beginning of class the basic expectations for behavior in the class in accordance with school and North Zulch School policies.

 • Insures that the students are never left unattended in the classroom.